 Categories of the Portugal D2 Visa

-This option is ideal for those wishing to either start a new business or extend an existing one into Portugal.
+Entrepreneur: This option is ideal for those wishing to either start a new business or extend an existing one into Portugal.
 Essential requirements include getting a NIF (Portuguese tax number), setting up a business bank account with a Portuguese bank, establishing a Portuguese limited company (LDA), and employing an accountant well-versed in the Portuguese tax system.

 It's also necessary to demonstrate sufficient financial means to launch and manage the company, including paying annual corporation tax and social security contributions.

-This alternative is designed for those offering services to local or global clients, with fewer requirements than the entrepreneur route.
+Independent service provider: This alternative is designed for those offering services to local or global clients, with fewer requirements than the entrepreneur route.
 You don't need to create a Portuguese company or hire an accountant.

 Instead, you must get a NIF, open a bank account in Portugal, provide proof of relevant experience or qualifications, and demonstrate that you have a contract with one or more clients.
-If your services are delivered remotely to clients outside Portugal, the D7 'Passive Income' Visa or the Digital Nomad Visa could also be viable options.

 D2 Visa Portugal Requirements: Business Documents

-You must submit a well-structured and detailed business plan that will undergo a thorough evaluation based on its social, economic, and cultural impact.
+- Solid business plan: You must submit a well-structured and detailed business plan that will undergo a thorough evaluation based on its social, economic, and cultural impact.
 A solid business plan should demonstrate how your business will flourish and contribute to economic growth in Portugal.

-You need to provide evidence that you have sufficient funds to support and sustain your company throughout the duration of your intended stay in the country (e.g., local bank statements).
+- Financial capacity: You need to provide evidence that you have sufficient funds to support and sustain your company throughout the duration of your intended stay in the country (e.g., local bank statements).
+It is essential to demonstrate that your business is financially viable and has the resources to thrive during your time in Portugal.

-Independent service providers must submit a written contract or proposal detailing the provision of their services as part of their application.
+- Service contract: Independent service providers must submit a written contract or proposal detailing the provision of their services as part of their application.

 D2 Visa Required Personal Documents

-Additionally, a spouse requires an additional 50 percent of this amount (€5,320.00), and an additional 30 percent (€3,192.00) must be added for each dependent child.
-Therefore, a couple with one child would need approximately €19,152.00 per year to meet the financial requirements for the D2 Visa.
+- Personal financial means: You must provide evidence of having sufficient financial resources to sustain yourself and your accompanying family members for a year, regardless of your business income.
+As the main applicant, you must possess at least 12 months of the Portuguese minimum wage, which equals €10,440.00.
+Additionally, a spouse requires 50 percent of this amount (€5,220.00), and 30 percent (€3,132.00) must be added for each dependent child.
+Therefore, a couple with one child would need approximately €18,792.00 per year to meet the financial requirements for the D2 Visa.

-You typically need a clean criminal record certificate from any country where you've resided for over a year.
+- Criminal record check: You typically need a clean criminal record certificate from any country where you've resided for over a year.
 This criminal background check document should be less than three months old, and the timing is crucial for your application.
 Despite common misconceptions, prior criminal records do not automatically disqualify you from visa eligibility, depending on the nature and severity of the offense.

-Tax identification number and Portuguese bank account
+NIF and Portuguese bank account

 To apply for a D2 Visa, you must obtain a tax identification number (Número de Identificação Fiscal or NIF) from the Portuguese tax authorities.
 The NIF is a unique identification number assigned to individuals for tax purposes in Portugal.
 It is required for various financial and administrative transactions in the country.